62nd Operations Group

+Mission

-The 62d Operations Group is the flying component of the 62 AW.
+The 62d Operations Group is the flying component of the 62nd Wing.
 The group provides a large part of Air Mobility Command's Global Reach airlift capability.
 This adaptable and reactive air mobility promotes stability in regions by keeping America's competency and character highly visible.
 The group's tasking requirements range from supplying humanitarian airlift relief to victims of disasters, to airdropping troops into the heart of contingency operations in hostile areas.